ibm-cloud-docs/vmware-service/vmaas/mt_pricing.md

 | ORG_VEEAM_OBJECT_STORAGE | Hourly | Charge per GB of object storage used for all backups. |
 {: caption="Table 4.
 Licenses and fees for Veeam on multitenant" caption-side="bottom"}

-For the Veeam service, all backups go to both the block storage cross data center and to Cloud Object Storage.
+For the Veeam service, all backups go to both the block storage cross-data center and to Cloud Object Storage.

 No additional Veeam usage charges for {{site.data.keyword.vmware-service_short}} are incurred.
 {: note}